awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 ## Privileges for PostgreSQL as a source database<a name="CHAP_Source.PostgreSQL.Permissions"></a>

-The privileges required for PostgreSQL as a source are listed following:
+The privileges required for PostgreSQL as a source are as follows:
 + CONNECT ON DATABASE *<database\_name>*
 + USAGE ON SCHEMA *<database\_name>*
 + SELECT ON ALL TABLES IN SCHEMA *<database\_name>*